jonathancraddock/mootparadox_grav/pages/02.blog/northern-fells-wildcamp-and-partial-circuit/item.md

         - 'great calva'
         - 'little calva'
         - wildcamping
-media_order: '00northern-fells.jpg,northern-fells-a66.jpg'
+media_order: '00northern-fells.jpg,northern-fells-a66.jpg,camped-near-dry-gill-head.jpg'
 ---

 On the eve of my 38th birthday, it would have been almost exactly 20 years since I'd spent a night under canvas - or in this case, lightweight sil nylon.
 After about nine months of day walks and Wainwright bagging, acquiring gear whenever I saw something that looked good value, it was finally time to take the plunge and extend a route over a couple of days.
-I decided to take the opportunity to walk the final two summits of the Northern Fells; **Mungrisdale Common** and **Great Calva**, which for various reasons I'd never managed to combine into a sensible one day route.
+I decided to take the opportunity to walk the final two summits of the Northern Fells; **Mungrisdale Common** and **Great Calva**, which for various reasons I'd never managed to combine into a sensible one-day route.

 ===